worldbank/Python-for-Data-Science/June_2021_ETEC/day_3/Install_Anaconda.md

 ### STEP 5:

-On the window that pops up, enter the name for virtual environment. (example here uses venv1) and click OK.
+On the window that pops up, enter the name for virtual environment. (example here uses venv1) and click on Create.

 ![image](images/venv1.png)